cisco-ce/workspace-integrations-nodejs/README.md

 What this SDK gives you:

-* Quick and easy to set up, just plug in the integration credentials get from Control Hub
+* Quick and easy to set up, just plug in the OAuth details you get from Control Hub
-* Automatically handles OAuth and access tokens for you, including refreshing the token
+* Automatically handles access tokens for you, including refreshing it on time
 * Object-oriented API, no need to deal with HTTP calls
 * Access device data:
   * Querying for status